-- 1/4 cup Champagne vinegar or white balsamic vinegar
+- 2 tablespoons Champagne vinegar or white balsamic vinegar

-- 3 large garlic cloves, cut into chunks
+- 1 large or 2 small garlic cloves, cut into chunks

 - 2 anchovy fillets, roughly torn

-- 1 ounce (about 1/4 cup) finely grated Parmesan cheese
+- 1/2 ounce (about 2 tablespoons) finely grated Parmesan cheese

 - 1/2 cup good olive oil

-Pulse all the ingredients except the two oils in a blender on medium speed until the garlic is minced.
+Pulse all the ingredients except the oil in a blender on medium speed until the garlic is minced.
 (If you’re using a pokey blender, you might want to chop the garlic more finely by hand before adding it.)